YazIbrahim/persona_api/README.md

 #### Run app

-During first run the profile data will be unzipped and loaded into the database.
+During the first run the profile data will be unzipped and loaded into the database.
 ```
 python3 app.py
 ```